Gender roles in pre-Columbian Mesoamerica: Labor

-Men in Mesoamerica
+Art and Culture

-The obvious depiction of men in earlier years all over the world is that they manage everything within a civilization other than being the domestic ones.
-Similar to that said representation, they are in charge of fighting, hunting, and managing councils of their civilization.
-It depended on their hierarchy that these men were in established social positions.
-They had specific jobs within that hierarchy.
-From being commoners to farmers to government officials, their status' gave them access to certain resources.
-For example, middle-class Aztec men were mostly farmers who essentially provided all crops such as maize and beans.
-The artisans in the empire were admired quite often by others.
-When at the bottom of the hierarchy, a commoner, working on building temples and structures was often given to them.
+Upper class Aztec society allowed both men and women to be writers, artists, and textile workers.
+Courtiers of both genders wrote poetry extolling the sovereign's military strength and conquest.
+One such poet is Macuilxochitzin, the daughter of a prominent noble family.
+Women could also work as professional artisans and textile workers.

 Politics

 Some Mesoamerican women were able to assume roles as political leaders, such as women in Maya society, others such as women in Mexica society were not.
-However while Mexica women couldn't serve in this capacity, they were given equal legal and economy rights and noble Mexica women could become priestesses.
-Additionally, two influential political figures headed the highest levels of Mexica government.
-One was the tlatoani, literally "the one who speaks", and another was the cihuacoatl, literally "woman snake", both representing a male/female pair.
-The tlatoani was responsible for military affairs and the cihuacoatl was responsible for domestic affairs like the food supply and administering justice.
-The position of cihuacoatl was in reality occupied by a man, but the associations with femininity were significant enough that the cihuacoatl, of the same name as the goddess, wore women's dress for ceremonies.
+However while Mexican women couldn't serve in this capacity, they were given equal legal and economic rights and noble Mexican women could become priestesses.
+Additionally, two influential political figures headed the highest levels of the Mexican government.
+One was the tlatoani, literally "the one who speaks", and another was the cihuacoatl, meaning "woman snake", both representing a male&female pair.
+The tlatoani were responsible for military affairs and the cihuacoatl was responsible for domestic affairs like the food supply and administering justice.
+The position of cihuacoatl was in reality occupied by a man, but the associations with femininity were significant enough that the cihuacoatl, of the same name as a goddess, wore a women's dress for ceremonies.
 As Mesoamerican states became more centralized over time, men's power became more associated with their control over women and their capacity for productive and reproductive labor.
-As a result, opportunities available to women were gradually limited.
-In the case of the Mexica, military concerns may have eclipsed women's public significance.
+As a result, opportunities available to women became limited.
+In the case of Mexico, military concerns may have eclipsed women's public significance.

 Gender ambiguity

 Although pre-Columbian Mesoamerican art contained depictions of the body as male or female as represented by genitalia or secondary sex characteristics, it also included representations of bodies with exposed chests and waists but no visible sexual characteristics.
 Depictions of rituals conducted by elite Mesoamericans have included women dressed in the traditional costume of men and men dressed in the traditional costume of women.
-Classic Maya text also includes situations where gender is not linguistically marked or where gender is marked linguistically as male for a speaker who appears to be a woman or vice versa.
-This evidence suggests considerable fluidity between the genders in pre-Columbian Mesoamerican society.